 However, he added, "In the next two to three years ... (they may) be able to deliver a nuclear warhead on a ballistic missile that could strike their neighbors."

 In February, it announced it had tested a third nuclear bomb and just one week ago, its leader threatened to "Throw all enemies into the cauldron, break their waists and crack their windpipes."

 To make matters worse, Kim Jong Un, the most recent in line of nepotistic rulers of North Korea, said he had torn up the armistice agreement that ushered in the uneasy 60-year cease fire that has kept the two Koreas in relative peace since the end of the war there.

 North Korea has even taken to YouTube, releasing a four-minute video, "Firestorms will rain on the Headquarters of War," that simulates an attack on Washington, D.C., and another video that depicts a nuclear blast in New York City.
-If you haven't seen the videos, you will have to trust us when we say, Hollywood doesn't have anything to worry about.

 While much of the propaganda coming from the north is laughable, the truth is there are nearly 30,000 Americans in uniform in South Korea who are put on high alert every time Kim Jong Un spouts his nonsense.

 Those troops and millions of Koreans, both from the north and the south, live in fear that the bellicose talk will one day become full-scale action.